Funkornaut/nova/README.md

 ```

 ## Usage

-1. Enter NFT metadata in the frontend form.
-2. Upload metadata to IPFS via the "Upload" button.
+1. Enter metadata for one or more tokens (name, description, image URL, attributes)
-3. Select contract type (ERC-721 or ERC-1155).
+2. Select contract type (ERC-721 for single tokens or ERC-1155 for multi-token collections)
-4. Click "Deploy" to deploy the contract and monitor progress.
+3. Deploy contract - this will:
+   - Upload metadata to IPFS with proper token ID structure
+   - Create and fund a testnet wallet
+   - Deploy the contract with correct base URI
+   - Mint tokens automatically
-5. View the deployed contract on BaseScan when complete.
+4. View deployed contract and token metadata on BaseScan/IPFS

+## Technical Notes

+- Metadata is stored on IPFS with individual token URIs in format `<base-uri>/<token-id>`
+- ERC-721 deployments mint a single token with ID 1
+- ERC-1155 deployments mint sequential tokens based on collection size
+- Base URI points to IPFS directory containing all token metadata

 ---